Managing hybrid teams – How HRDs can upskill managers

 Productivity issues linked to presenteeism are not new.
 For decades employees have attended work when they’re unwell (HBR), whether for cultural or financial reasons.
 But that dedication and commitment has often been rewarded.
 Promotion and bonuses at the expense of good health.

 In addition, the hybrid world has created proximity bias.
 Put the two together and it’s a potential discrimination nightmare.
 In a recent LinkedIn study, it was reported 44% of employees believe “working from home may negatively impact their career” (Forbes).
 Additionally, 47% think managers are more likely to favour office workers.
 You know what’s coming.
-You can see the headlines:
+Imagine managing these headlines about hybrid team mates:

 Mothers and carers stay still – promotion for those present in the office

 Homeworkers who?
 Remote workers ignored not recognised

 Hybrid-focused solutions to poor promotions practices

 Presenteeism and proximity bias won’t solve themselves.
 You understand your diversity stats - the risk is obvious.
 So avoiding ‘out of sight, out of mind’ management demands positive interventions: